Over the course of 2020 to 2023, EDS is investigating the future of our oceans management system.

 Building on EDS’s previous extensive work on the marine environment and resource management reform, EDS is currently conducting a research project looking at the future of our oceans management system as a whole.
 It is conceptualising and analysing the existing system and putting forward options for change, including presenting potential overall models for a future system.
 The work is being informed by a panel of Māori advisers.

-The project will cover the key legislative regimes applying to the marine area, including those for fisheries, aquaculture, shipping, marine pollution and dumping, ocean mining, marine energy, marine biosecurity, marine protected areas, protected marine species and wildlife, foreshore and seabed, and resource management more generally (including the Resource Management Act 1991).
-It will shine spotlights on particular issues or topics, including sediment, wastewater, plastics and novel contaminants.
-It will be concerned not just with legislative arrangements, but also institutional settings, funding, and management tools.
-The role of Māori in marine management and the integration of a Te Ao Māori worldview into a future system will be matters of particular importance.
+The project is covering the key legislative regimes applying to the marine area, which are often thought about in policy silos but which are deeply connected.
+It is shining spotlights on particular issues or topics, including sediment, wastewater, plastics and novel contaminants.
+But it is concerned not just with legislative arrangements.
+Also important are institutional settings, funding, and management tools.
+The role of Māori in marine management and the integration of a Te Ao Māori worldview into a future system are matters of particular importance.
 We are also considering international learnings, although they must be tailored to our own country’s circumstances.

-Most importantly, the project will be taking a holistic view of our oceans and the frameworks that manage them.
-Management of the sea is particularly challenging due to the fluid and interconnected nature of the marine environment, the paucity of information about it and the lack of well-defined property rights.
+Most importantly, the project is taking a holistic view of our oceans and the frameworks that manage them.
+Management of the sea is particularly challenging due to the fluid and interconnected nature of the marine environment, the paucity of information and the lack of well-defined property rights.
 Management approaches which we apply to land will not necessarily work for the sea, which is much more dynamic.

 The need for oceans reform has been underscored by a recent Cabinet paper setting out the parameters for the government’s review of the resource management system, which refers to overlapping marine legislative frameworks being addressed through “a subsequent review of the marine system”.
 Previous efforts at oceans reform in the early 2000s have languished, and it is timely to take a fresh look and build momentum for change.